chemaguerra/micro-blog-theme/README.md

 ## Instructions

 - On micro.blog/Design, install and enable `Simple Theme`.
-- Create a custom theme, called BnP.
+- Create a custom theme and call it `BnP`.
-- Select this repository.
+- Select this GitHub repository.

 That should do it.
 But if not, overwrite the .css file in the custom theme with the one in this repository.